dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 >
 > - SimpleFlow\Step4 is actually a quality control step that only 10% of randomly selected wafers have to perform.
 The other 90% can skip SimpleFlow\Step4 by calling `wafer.skip_flowpath()`.
 >
-> - In SimpleFlow\Step9, during processing, a defect tends to be found in 0.7% of the wafers (`wafer.report_defect()` is used to report the defect).
+> - In SimpleFlow\Step9, during processing, a defect tends to be found in 0.7% of the wafers (`wafer.report_defect()` is called in these cases).
->   - If a defect is reported in SimpleFlow\Step9, when the wafer is tracked out, the MES will automatically set its flowpath back to `"SimpleFlow\Step9"` and the system state back to `Queued`
+>   - If a defect is reported in SimpleFlow\Step9, when the wafer is tracked out, the MES will automatically set its flowpath back to `"SimpleFlow\Step9"` and the system state back to `Queued`.

+Sadly, the real world is more complicated than what a simple for-loop can handle.
+Still, maybe we can get there by throwing some if-statements in the right places.

 <!-- structure:
 - State machines as a way to encapsulate the state of a given user